Academic Credentials

 • Project Management Professional (PMP)

 Dr. Prescott's dissertation research combined survey data with satellite imagery data to assess odonate (dragonfly and damselfly) diversity across an urban-rural landscape and to identify the environmental factors that influence community composition.
-Utilizing a bird survey technique to conduct the odonate surveys, her research provided researchers with a new method for surveying dragonflies.
+Utilizing bird survey techniques to conduct the odonate surveys, her research implemented a novel approach to surveying dragonflies.
 Further, Dr. Prescott has leveraged satellite imagery data to identify important habitat corridors that maintain gene flow between wolf spider populations across an urban landscape.
 She has also modeled extinction risk in odonate species found throughout the United States by identifying ecological traits (e.g., geographic range size and length of flight period) that correlate with NatureServe's global conservation status.